tangsinglun/Income-And-Expenditure-Forecast/README.md

 # Income Forecast - Your Personal Finance Organizer

+# DISCLAIMER

+This is Not For Tencent.
+If Needed help or assistant please contact us.
+We are likely to help.

 ## OverView

 This is an Income Expenditure Forecast Caculator, it forecast your 3 months of your personal income and expenditure.